-The Social Compliance Manager is trained on all PopSockets internal policies and procedures regarding labor and human rights risks during their first week, including our COC and accompanying Standards, monitoring and remediation policy, and internal accountability policies.
-The VP Sourcing & Sustainability is responsible for ensuring the training of the Social Compliance Manager.
+The Director of Responsible Sourcing is trained on all PopSockets internal policies and procedures regarding labor and human rights risks during their first week, including our COC and accompanying Standards, monitoring and remediation policy, and internal accountability policies.
+The VP Sourcing & Sustainability is responsible for ensuring the training of the Director of Responsible Sourcing.

-As per the FLA's requirements, the Social Compliance Manager also receives training year-round on labor rights topics through webinars, training opportunities from our memberships with the FLA and Outdoor Industry Association, and eLearning courses.
+As per the FLA's requirements, the Director of Responsible Sourcing also receives training year-round on labor rights topics through webinars, training opportunities from our memberships with the FLA and Outdoor Industry Association, and eLearning courses.